-There are hundreds of nerve endings in the feet and it is thoughts that stimulation of these nerves is one way that reflex works.
+There are hundreds of nerve endings in the feet and it is thought that stimulation of these nerves is one way that reflex works.

-The trained hands of a reflexologist can feel differences in tone of the reflexes on the feet, this is how we interpret imbalances within the body’s systems.
-Working these points can help to release tension and increase circulation, which helps the body regain its natural balance, physically, emotionally and mentally.
+The trained hands of a reflexologist can feel differences in tone of the reflexes on the feet, this is how we interpret imbalances within each person.
+Working these points helps to release tension and increase circulation, which helps the body regain its natural balance, physically, emotionally and mentally.

 Regular reflexology sessions can help us deal with the effects of stress, injury, illness and disease.
 To a reflexologist, tension and congestion in the body are mirrored in the feet, so by working the feet we are helping to send messages throughout all the systems of the body which encourages healing throughout.

 Follow-up treatment (up to 1 hour): £40